What Packaging Is Recyclable: We Look At Options For Compostable Food Packaging

 The problem does not end there -because just because something is in theory “recyclable” – that of course does not mean it will be recycled in this instance.
 For example – we covered in our recent blog on can you recycle nappies – that indeed, plastic nappies are recyclable.
 The technology to recycle them exists and is proven – it just not happen in Australia currently.

 This basically means that all nappies in Australia are going to landfill needlessly.
 That is correct – literally billions of nappies every year!
+And of course plastic pollution like this hurts our environment.

 What packaging is recyclable? – prevention is so much better than cure